Paliath Achan

-Paliath Achan or Paliyath Achan is the name given to the male members of the Paliam royal family, a Menon royal family from the Indian state of Kerala that ruled over Chendamangalam, Vypin, parts of Thrissur and regions that were under the erstwhile Kingdom of Villarvattom.
-The family had Palaces/Forts in these regions but their primary residence remained in Chendamangalam.
-Although, they were Rajas in these areas(collectively known as the Paliyam swaroopam) and pledged their obeisance to the Maharajah of Kingdom of Cochin (Kerala), they were placed above the post of the Princes of Kingdom of Cochin.
-This was because the Achans had held hereditary rights to the prime ministership of Cochin and effected a treaty with the Dutch East India Company(to oust the Portuguese East India Company that had control over the Kingdom of Cochin) which placed him second in position to the Maharajah of Kingdom of Cochin and sometimes exerting more power than the king.
+Paliath Achan or Paliyath Achan is the name given to the male members of the Paliam family, a Nair, Menon royal family from the Indian state of Kerala who ruled over Chendamangalam, Vypin, parts of Thrissur and regions that were under the erstwhile Kingdom of cochin.
+The family had palaces and forts in these regions but their primary residence remained in Chendamangalam.
+The Paliath Achans were given the role of hereditary Prime ministership of the Kingdom of Cochin by the Kochi Maharajah.